 Cancel/Refund Policy [Click to View]

-- Online booking for 2018 will begin January 2, 2018.
+- Online booking for 2018 began January 2, 2018.
 Please be aware that reservations cannot be made for more than 14 consecutive days.
 Patrons must leave the park for 48 hours before they may return.
 Changes or cancellations to your permit must be made 24 hours in advance of check-in time (3pm) and will be granted a refund minus the $20 cancellation fee.
 After arrival there will be no refunds.

 - Check-in time is 3:00pm.